-Survey of the curricula, media, and interdisciplinary strategies used in teaching in elementary and secondary classrooms; emphasis on building and maintaining relationships in an environment which nurtures the student's spiritual growth.
+Survey of the curricula, media, and interdisciplinary strategies used in teaching Bible in elementary and secondary classrooms; emphasis on building and maintaining relationships in an environment which nurtures the student's spiritual growth.
 Includes North American Division Encounter Bible Curriculum training for elementary and secondary.
 Field experience required.
-Prerequisite: Declared Adventist Education Certification.
+Prerequisite: Admission to Teacher Certification Program Phase 2 and declared Adventist Education Certification.